 African Penguins at Boulders Beach

-African Penguins – formerly known as jackass penguins because of their distinctive braying – are the only penguins found on the continent.
-Colonies can be found from southern Namibia all the way around the South African coast to Port Elizabeth; however, few places offer as remarkable a viewing point as Boulders Beach.
+African Penguins used to be known as jackass penguins because of their distinctive braying, and they’re the only penguins found on the continent.
+Colonies can be found from southern Namibia all the way around the South African coast to Port Elizabeth, but few places offer as remarkable a viewing point as Boulders Beach.

-When the penguins first came to False Bay in 1983 from Dyer Island, which is near Gansbaai, there was plenty for them to eat and so the colony grew rapidly.
-Sadly, commercial fishing, marine pollution and habitat destruction have negatively affected the size of the colony.
+The penguins first came to False Bay in 1983 from Dyer Island, which is near Gansbaai.
+Back then, there was plenty for them to eat and the colony grew rapidly.
+Sadly, commercial fishing, marine pollution, and habitat destruction have taken their toll on the colony.
 In 1910, it was estimated that there were approximately one-and-a-half million African Penguins; a century later, the aquatic bird was classified as an endangered species.
 By 1982 there were only two breeding pairs remaining.
 Incredible conservation efforts have grown the Boulders colony to over 3,000 birds in recent years.

-While Boulders Beach is a great spot to set up camp for the day – your little ones will love climbing over the rocks and playing in the rock pools – it isn’t actually the best area for viewing the penguins.
-For this, there are three wheelchair-friendly boardwalks that make their way through the dunes and dense vegetation and around Foxy Beach.
+Boulders Beach is a great spot to set up camp for the day, but it isn’t actually the best area for viewing the penguins.
+For this, there are three wheelchair-friendly boardwalks that make their way through the dunes and dense vegetation around Foxy Beach.
 If you want to get up close and personal with the penguins, make your way to Foxy Beach.
 Just don’t get too close—–those beaks are razor sharp!
 At the Boulders Visitors Centre, you’ll find information about the penguins and knowledgeable guides.

-While Boulders is obviously more attractive as a destination during the summer months, you should be able to see the penguins throughout the year.
-However, the birds do spend much of September and October feeding out at sea, so the number of penguins on the beach at this time of year is lower.
-For a real treat, try to visit in January when the juvenile birds are moulting on the beach.
-If it’s snapshots you’re after – who doesn’t want a selfie with these snappy dressers? – visit early in the morning or late in the afternoon when the birds are most active.
+Summer is prime time to visit Boulders, and its when you’ll see the most penguin action.
+However, you can see the penguins throughout the year.
+Between September and October the birds spend much time feeding out at sea, so there are fewer penguins on the beach.
+For a real treat, visit in January when the juvenile birds are moulting on the beach.
+If you’re after snapshots, visit early in the morning or late in the afternoon when the birds are most active.